mjseaman/dev_bootcamp_phase3_prep/exercises/README.md

 In this exercise we'll be creating navigation that will show on each page.
 This will give us a chance to use the Rail's ```link_to``` helper for all our links.
 Before we get started I want to forewarn you, this navigation is going to be pretty wild.
 It's going to have a signup link and a home link.
 I know, I know.
 I'm pretty extreme. :P

 Before we get to building our amazing navbar we'll need to setup our landing page.
-If you remember correctly our currently landing page is the default Rails landing page.
+If you remember correctly our current landing page is the default Rails landing page.
 This file is located in the public folder under ```index.html```.
 Let's delete this file as we'll not be needing it any longer.

 Now that we've deleted the default landing page, let's create our own.
 First we'll update ```routes.rb``` with: